 Ultimately, although more than a dozen affordable apartments had been lost to illegal sales that would be legally difficult to void, MVMCDC and its partners were able to save twenty-nine apartments across ten buildings.
 These properties, once acquired by the federal government, were then put into receivership awaiting the determination of an appropriate final owner.
 Then, in 2018, Mt.
 Vernon Manor CDC was selected to acquire, renovate, and steward the builds as permanently affordable rental housing.

-The $3 million renovation of the Mantua Preservation Project properties began in 2019 with support from LISC Philadelphia, the Federal Home Loan Bank of Pittsburgh, The Reinvestment Fund, Community Lenders, and the Pennsylvania Housing Finance Agency and will be completed in the winter of 2020.
+The $3 million renovation of the Mantua Preservation Project properties began in 2019 with support from LISC Philadelphia, the Federal Home Loan Bank of Pittsburgh, The Reinvestment Fund, Community Lenders, and the Pennsylvania Housing Finance Agency and was completed in early 2021.

 For information about leasing an apartment at the Mantua Preservation Project, please contact the Leasing Office at 215-222-9054 or visit 3311 Wallace Street, Suite B, Philadelphia, PA 19104.